tecnologiaenegocios/access_control/doc/model-security.rst

    Perform the query restriction.

+.. method:: securable?

+   Return ``true`` by default for every model class.
+If ``true``, the class is subjected to access control.
+Every method call on its instances will be checked using the permission defined through :meth:`protect`, queries will be restricted and a node is created when a record is created.

+   Overriding it to return ``false`` will disable :class:`Model::Node` creation and disable checks in method calls and queries.

 .. module:: ModelSecurity::InstanceMethods
    :synopsis: Methods added to ActiveRecord::Base that can be called on instances

 .. moduleauthor:: Rafael Cabral Coutinho <rcabralc@tecnologiaenegocios.com.br>

-The following method is provided as in instance method:
+The following methods are provided as instance methods:

 .. method:: parents

    Return all parent objects of this record.
-Records are fetched from the parent association, defined in the class method :meth:`parent_association`.
+Records are fetched by default from the parent association, defined in the class method :meth:`parent_association`.

+   Overriding this method provides a way to subclasses to get more control on how the access control hierarchy is built.

+.. method:: children

+   Return all children objects of this record.
+Records are fetched by default from the child associations, defined in the class method :meth:`child_associations`.

    Overriding this method provides a way to subclasses to get more control on how the access control hierarchy is built.